 The federal Universal Service Program (USP) is highly complex and, in many ways, counterintuitive.
 Many of its requirements are widely misunderstood.
 In general, providers of "interstate" and "international" "telecommunications," "telecommunications service," or "Voice over Internet Protocol" service that enables calls to and from the Public Switched Telephone Network ("Interconnected VoIP"), must pay into the Universal Services Fund (USF) a certain percentage of their "end-user revenues" on sales of these services.
 Each calendar quarter, the FCC announces the relevant percentage for that quarter, which generally ranges from 12% - 17%.
-For the first quarter of 2015, the proposed percentage is 16.8%.
+The proposed contribution factor for the fourth quarter of 2015, the proposed percentage is 16.7%.